Original Norton DOHC Cambox(s) Stripdown - Part 2: July 2019

 Making a Pusher Bearing Removal Jig

-And here is another picture of the finished jig - now with pins inserted and also an alloy collar and lock bolt added.
-The most important thing about this design is that the jig can be fed into the old pusher beairng, but then with the use of the alloy collar can be locked in place, so that the pins can not slide off the bearing when heavy spanner force is applied
+And here is another picture of the finished jig - now with pins inserted and a alloy collar and lock bolt added.
+The most important thing about this design is that the jig can be fed into the old pusher bearing, but then with the use of the alloy collar and bolt - can be locked in place, so that the pins can not slide off the bearing when heavy spanner force is applied

 Here is a close up of the old pusher bearing to be removed.
 If you click on the picture above to see a larger version - you will see the old bearing looked quite knocked about in the cambox housing - which was why I was a bit nervous about how easily it would come out - the main objective being not to damage the main cambox casting in doing so,